aleshaleksey/fansys23/movement-exploration.md

   - These creatures climb at 1/2 speed.
   - Their turn circle is equal to 1/2x their fly speed.
   - They cannot fly more than [2 hours x CON] without fatigue.
--**Perfect:** These creatures have none of the typical limits of the other three categories.
+- **Perfect:** These creatures have none of the typical limits of the other three categories.
 In addition:
   - They can hover without falling.

-Most birds are "typical" flyers, though most fowl are "poor" and small raptors are usually "good".
+Most birds are "average" flyers, though most fowl are "poor" and small raptors are usually "good".
 Flies, on the other hand have "perfect flight".
 Humanoids seldom have natural flight.
 Those that do, are usually poor.
 Those races with "average" flight pay a high price for it.

 __If a group wishes to simplify__ these rules, it is recommended to use "Good" flight for natural fliers and "Perfect" flight for magical flight.
 Using "perfect" flight for all fliers is the simplest rule of course, but makes flying monsters, mounts and characters a lot more powerful.
 Beware!